infernojs/inferno-website/src/docs/api/inferno-animation.md

 ### Nested animations
 If you mount an animated component that in turn contains animated components, only the outer most animation will trigger.
 In other words, if you mount an animated page containing a list of animated rows, only the page will animate.
 You can use this effect to block animations on first render by making sure your root component inherits from `AnimatedComponent` and just skipping the transitions.

+If you want to animate child components you can [look att this example.](https://github.com/infernojs/inferno/tree/master/docs/animations-demo-inner)

 ### Creating a custom animated component
 If you want to implement another type of animation, such as Bootstrap 4 animations, you can implement the lifecycle events yourself. **Make sure you use the helper methods** exposed by `inferno-animation` unless you really, really, know what you are doing.
 The helper methods will make the code more readable and contains some hard earned wisdom.